fommil/fpmortals/manuscript/backmatter.md

   infixr 9
 ~~~~~~~~

-Both of these functions are stylistic alternatives to nested parenthesis.
+Both of these functions are stylistic alternatives to nested parentheses.

 The following are equivalent: